compas-dev/compas/docs/devguide/dtypes.rst

 2

-If the attributes stored in the data dictionary defined by the ``__data__`` property are different from the initialisation parameters of the class, you also have to customise the ``__from_data__`` class method to compensate for the difference.
+If the attributes stored in the data dictionary defined by the ``__data__`` property are different from the initialization parameters of the class, you also have to customize the ``__from_data__`` class method to compensate for the difference.

 .. code-block:: python